Armed with the right information, you can reap the financial benefits of an RPM program — and provide your patients with even better care.

 Here are four tips to help ensure you use the four primary remote patient monitoring codes properly:

 This remote patient monitoring CPT code requires an additional caveat.
-Up until the 2021 final rules, organizations could still code with the provider-specific CPT 99091 but rarely did so since the newer RPM codes discussed above were almost always the better option.
+Up until the 2021 final rule, organizations could still code with the provider-specific CPT 99091 but rarely did so since the newer RPM codes discussed above were almost always the better option.
 The 2021 rule declared that 99091 could be billed in addition to the newer care management codes, such as CPT 99457.

-However, the new interpretation issued by CMS in the final rule essentially permits providers to bill for an extra "complex" RPM management service when the provider must spend significant time managing a patient and their RPM care plan.
+However, the new interpretation issued by CMS in that final rule essentially permits providers to bill for an extra "complex" RPM management service when the provider must spend significant time managing a patient and their RPM care plan.
 Since the 2021 rule change, CPT 99091 can be billed each 30 days whenever complex management occurs without affecting the ability to bill clinical staff time via CPT 99457 each calendar month.

 Now that your coding and reimbursement questions have hopefully been answered, it’s necessary to examine the final consideration: How do you choose a software system that will fit your organization?